Cray-HPE/docs-csm/operations/configuration_management/Exporting_and_Importing_CFS_Data.md

 1. (`ncn-mw#`) Run the following script to import the data from the archive file.

    > Modify the following example commands to specify the path to the output file from the automated export script.
+     The import tool will abort if it detects incomplete CFS sessions which could potentially be impacted by the import; to override this behavior and import anyway, the `--ignore-running-sessions` argument may be added when invoking the import script.

    - If this import is not happening after a reinstall of CSM, OR if VCS data was not imported from a previous CSM install, then invoke the tool as follows: